Machine learning assisted Bayesian model comparison: learnt harmonic mean estimator: Abstract

 \section{Abstract}

 {We resurrect the infamous harmonic mean estimator for computing the marginal likelihood (Bayesian evidence) and solve its problematic large variance.
-The marginal likelihood is a key component of Bayesian model selection since it is required to evaluate model posterior probabilities; however, its computation is challenging.
-The original harmonic mean estimator, first proposed in 1994 by Newton and Raftery, involves computing the harmonic mean of the likelihood given samples from the posterior.
-It was immediately realised that the original estimator can fail catastrophically since its variance can become very large and may not be finite.
+The marginal likelihood is a key component of Bayesian model selection to evaluate model posterior probabilities; however, its computation is challenging.
+The original harmonic mean estimator, first proposed by Newton and Raftery in 1994, involves computing the harmonic mean of the likelihood given samples from the posterior.
+It was immediately realised that the original estimator can fail catastrophically since its variance can become very large (possibly not finite).
 A number of variants of the harmonic mean estimator have been proposed to address this issue although none have proven fully satisfactory.
 We present the \emph{learnt harmonic mean estimator}, a variant of the original estimator that solves its large variance problem.
 This is achieved by interpreting the harmonic mean estimator as importance sampling and introducing a new target distribution.
 The new target distribution is learned to approximate the optimal but inaccessible target, while minimising the variance of the resulting estimator.
-Since the estimator requires samples of the posterior only it is agnostic to the strategy used to generate posterior samples.
+Since the estimator requires samples of the posterior only, it is agnostic to the sampling strategy used.
 We validate the estimator on a variety of numerical experiments, including a number of pathological examples where the original harmonic mean estimator fails catastrophically.
+We also consider a cosmological application, where our approach leads to $\sim$ 3 to 6 times more samples than current state-of-the-art techniques in 1/3 of the time.
 In all cases our learnt harmonic mean estimator is shown to be highly accurate.
 The estimator is computationally scalable and can be applied to problems of dimension $\order(10^3)$ and beyond.
 Code implementing the learnt harmonic mean estimator is made publicly available.} \keywords{model selection, Bayesian statistics, marginal likelihood, Bayesian evidence, machine learning}